calummoore/blog-product/content/products/relay/index.md

 toc: Plan,Day 1
 ---

+Relay is a modern managed queue (queue as a service), which requires not setup at all!

 Relay works like any other queue, but instead of pushing jobs, you push requests - meaning no setup is required!